 Concepts and prototypes : Jaguar XJ41/42

-The idea to produce an F-Type Jaguar has been on the back-boiler for a long time.
+The idea to produce a new Jaguar F-Type has been on the back-boiler for a long time.

 The first F-type